Departments and Classes

 This course begins with a focus on marine producers and then moves on to explore each major group of marine animals, including the biology of simple invertebrates, complex invertebrates, and vertebrates, including fish, birds, reptiles, and mammals.
 The course includes a significant lab component, video- and text-based assignments, and case studies that examine current ecological issues.
 Prerequisite: Biology.
 Open only to juniors and seniors (and sophomores, by permission).

-Astrophysics (1 credit)
+Astrophysics (Full year, 1 credit)

 This course is offered to seniors who are interested in studying the physics of the universe and its components.
 The curriculum uses a combination of laboratory activities, problem-solving techniques, research projects, online data sources, computer-charting software, and field trips as tools for exploring the dynamic field of astronomy.
 Topics include the motions of celestial bodies, electromagnetic radiation, stars and stellar evolution, black holes, pulsars, relativity, and other topics in cosmology and modern physics, including the origin and fate of our universe.
 Note: This course is open to seniors only.
 Prerequisites: Physics and Precalculus.
 At least one previous Intensive-level class is strongly suggested.